 Amaran is one of the most eagerly awaited films of this year, but unlike the other ‘big’ films that were released earlier, this one goes beyond the hype.
 It delivers what it promises, it’s a refreshing action film that could be one of Sivakarthikeyan’s best performances to date.

 The story is narrated by Major Mukund’s wife, Indu, and that is why the tonality of the narration shifts between action and drama, giving you sighs of relief after a major shootout or a heavy action sequence.
 The movie starts with how the two meet, fall in love and convince their parents to get married, all with a dollop of conflict and drama here and there but tugging at your heartstrings nonetheless.
-He is the focused Army officer who has dreamed of the uniform since childhood.
+He is the focused Army officer who has dreamt of the uniform since childhood.
 Indu is the young, bubbly, understanding wife who is as emotional inside as she is strong on the outside.
 Their love story is magical, you are immediately rooting for this beautiful couple.

 Yes, there are no surprises here, we know the story, we know how it unfolds and we see that we are going to be heartbroken at the end.
 Sivakarthekayan as Major Mukund played the role with utmost balance, he is a doting father but a fearsome leader, he is a dutiful son but can destroy someone in a hand-to-hand battle.
 The portrayal also shows us how a hero in a film could be shown as vengeful yet sensitive, fierce yet compassionate.
 It’s the performance that keeps you hooked throughout the film.